International Applicant Information

 International students may submit an application for admission without an official academic transcript review by the World Education Service (WES).
 Once an International student is admitted to the program, their academic transcripts will need to be reviewed by WES.
-They will compare your international education and grades with the U.S. system and produce an evaluation report to help us determine if your credentials meet the qualifications of the UNC Kenan-Flagler Business School.
+They will compare the student’s international education and grades with the U.S. system and produce an evaluation report to help us determine if their credentials meet the qualifications of the UNC Kenan-Flagler Business School.
 Due to the length of this process, it is recommended that international students submit their application by the third deadline of the cohort they wish to enroll in.

-Students submitting international credentials that require WES (World Education Service) evaluation will have the cost of the evaluation covered by the MBA@UNC program upon admission to the program.
 To learn more about this process, please contact a member of the Admissions Team at 1.888.9UNC.MBA or OnlineMBA@unc.edu.